 Extraordinary Minister Team Leads

 Team Leads are the head extraordinary ministers at each Mass.
-They are responsible for setting out all the sacred vessels (patens and chalices) and prefilling them with enough bread and wine to be consecrated at the Mass.
 The Team Leads also check-in the other extraordinary ministers/clergy and assign them to a particular distribution station for Holy Communion.
 Two team leads are needed for every Sunday Mass and should expect to serve about every 3-4 weeks.
-Contact our Director of Liturgy, Heber Dunkle, if interested in serving. ()
+Contact our Director of Liturgy, Heber Dunkle, if interested in serving. (email@example.com)

 Members of our linens ministry are responsible for bringing home and reverently purifying, cleaning, and pressing the linens utilized during the Holy Sacrifice of the Mass.
 Volunteers can expect to bring home a laundry bag full of Mass linens about every 6-8 weeks.

 The Mass Coordinator ensures that all personnel and items are ready to go at every Mass.
 A Mass Coordinator’s oversight is vital to the Mass being reverent and prayerful.
 Mass Coordinators serve about every 4 weeks.
 Training is conducted by the shadowing of an experienced Mass Coordinator.
 Contact Mia Siochi, if interested. (email@example.com)